HeavenlyAwe/FGJ18/README.md

 This version loads and runs better than the jam submission and includes some more assets that were cut from the jam submission due to time constraints.

-The refactoring and code improvements have mainly been done by Jeremias, Christodder and Adelina.
+The refactoring and code improvements have mainly been done by Jeremias, Christoffer and Adelina.

 No rats where harmed during the production of this game